Libre-ERP/libreerp-database/README.md

 This repository contains the SQL script, ER and relational diagrams, and seed data for the **Libre-ERP** project.

+> ⚠️ **Note:** This database is still under active development.
+Schema changes and new features may occur frequently.
+It is not yet stable for production use.

 ## 🎯 Objective

 Provide a centralized version-controlled environment for managing: